 "Critical thinking skill is not only necessary in the workplace, but also in everyday life.
 In an age full of false information and algorithms that do not rely on users’ input, thinking critically is key to achieving better use of digital resources.
 We need to train our students to get ready for the challenge ahead of them."

-Using school choice, parents should insist on both content knowledge and critical thinking education for their children.
+Both content knowledge and critical thinking skills should be part of a good education.
 It is not an either/or question.
 Students require both to become truly educated.

-That is why our homepage states, "A Good Education Must Include Critical Thinking."
-It says "include" because it is in addition to the classical courses that a student should take.
-Students require both content knowledge and critical thinking to emerge as confident, analytical adults who are naturally resistant to indoctrination.
+This is why our homepage states "A Good Education Must Include Critical Thinking."
+It says "include" because students require both content knowledge and critical thinking to emerge as confident, analytical adults who are naturally resistant to indoctrination.